SistemaStrategy/HiveDataPopulator/README.md

 3. Create your database and insert your data
 4. Grant all priviledge to the Sqoop user (the one running Sqoop for ETL, in my case root)
  ```
- GRANT ALL PRIVILEGES ON *.* TO 'USER'@'%' IDENTIFIED BY 'PASSWORD' WITH GRANT OPTION;
+ GRANT ALL PRIVILEGES ON *.* TO 'USER_MARIADB'@'%' IDENTIFIED BY 'PASSWORD_MARIADB' WITH GRANT OPTION;
  ```

 5. Copy mysql driver to lib folder of Sqoop